oblivisheee/groq-rs/README.md

 This library provides the ability to interact with the Groq API.
 It allows you to send requests to the API and receive responses via the `GroqClient` interface.
+## How to Install

+To install the `groq-api-rs` crate, add it to your Rust project's dependencies by running the following command in your project's directory:

+cargo add groq-api-rs

 ## Usage

-1. Import the `groq-rs` crate into your Rust project.
+1. Import the `groq-api-rs` crate into your Rust project.

 2. Create an instance of the `GroqClient` struct by calling `GroqClient::new()` and providing your Groq API key and an optional endpoint URL.